 Goal 8 will ensure that the business affairs of the Commission are managed effectively and efficiently, including workload balancing through the development of annual action plans to support the Commission's management process.
 It also highlights the need for the Commission to efficiently manage its resources.
 The goal promotes the efficient use of legal advice to proactively review policies and react to litigation as necessary.
 It also promotes human resource policies that attract talented and committed individuals to conduct the work of the Commission.
 The goal highlights the need for the Commission as an organization to continually expand its skill set through training and educational opportunities.
-It calls for Commissioners and Commission staff to maintain and increase the institutional knowledge of the Commission through periods of transition.
+It calls for Commission through periods of transition.
 Achieving this goal will build core strengths, enabling the Commission to respond to increasingly difficult and complex fisheries management issues.